The Chancellor is the University’s ceremonial head and one of its most prominent ambassadors. Our current Chancellor is Lemn Sissay MBE.

 At Manchester, the post is held for seven years.
 The Chancellor is elected by members of the General Assembly and the Alumni Association, together with all University staff eligible to hold superannuable appointments.

 The role is an honorary position and cannot therefore be held by anyone in paid employment of the University.

 Lemn Sissay, Chancellor

-The BBC television documentary Internal Flight and radio documentary Child of the State were both broadcast about his life and his TED talk about childhood has more than half a million views.
-Lemn was the first Black Writers Development Worker in the north of England, based in Manchester.
-In 2010, he was awarded an MBE for services to literature.
+He has authored books of poetry alongside articles, records, radio documentaries, public art and plays.
+The BBC documentaries Internal Flight and Child of the State were both broadcast about his life, and his TED talk about childhood has three quarters of a million views.
+Lemn was the first Black Writers Development Worker in the north of England.
+In 2010 he was awarded an MBE for services to literature.